adityabh2093/API_Test_Auto_AB/Readme_API_Testing_with_Robotframework.txt

 			- All Required Drivers

-Note :- In config File you need to mentioned your apikey,apiReadAccessToken,Uname and pass if required else cases will run on default parameters
+Note :- In config File you need to mention your apikey,apiReadAccessToken,Uname and pass if required else cases will run with default parameters